 - Pins and needle in extremities

-The polyarthritis and joint inflammation typically affects the wrist, knee, ankle, finger or toe joints.
-The pain and information vary in intensity and duration for different patients, lasting for a few days to a few months.
+Polyarthritis and joint inflammation typically affects the wrist, knee, ankle, fingers, or toe joints.
+The pain and inflammation will vary in intensity and its duration for different patients, lasting for a few days up to a few months.

 A skin rash may appear on the trunk or affected limbs of patients.
-It typically appears about ten days after the onset of arthritic symptoms and may continue for a week or more.
-Despite the name, fever is not usually a prominent symptom of the condition.
+This rash typically appears about ten days after the onset of arthritic symptoms and may continue for a week or more.
+Despite the name, a fever is not usually a prominent symptom of Ross River fever.

-The prognosis of Ross River fever is positive with almost everyone making a full recovery.
-However, this can take some time and some patients experience transient symptoms for a year or more after the initial infection.
+The prognosis of Ross River fever is positive, with almost all affected individuals expected to make a full recovery.
+However, this can take some time and some patients might still experience transient symptoms for a year or more after the initial infection.

 Ross River virus is an alphavirus that can be spread to humans by mosquito bites.

-Researchers suspect that the virus originates from kangaroos, marsupials and other wild rodents.
-Mosquitoes then become infected by biting an animal with the virus and can pass it onto to a human with another bite.
+Researchers suspect that the virus originated from kangaroos, marsupials, and other wild rodents.
+Mosquitoes then become infected by biting an animal with the virus and can pass it to a human with another bite.

-The incubation period can vary from 3 to 21 days.
-Approximately 30% of patients develop initial symptoms 3 to 11 days after being infected with the virus and the remaining patients develop symptoms later.
+The incubation period for this virus can vary from 3 to 21 days.
+Approximately 30% of patients develop initial symptoms 3 to 11 days after being infected with the virus, whereas the remaining patients will develop symptoms later.

 A patient in an area that is commonly affected by Ross River fever can be diagnosed based on the presenting symptoms.

-Blood tests can be used to detect the presence of the virus and relevant antibodies.
-The results reveal a current infection or if an individual has previously been affected.
+Blood tests can be used to detect the presence of the virus and its relevant antibodies.
+The results of these tests can be used to reveal a current infection or if an individual has previously been affected.

-Particular climate conditions with heavy rainfall, flooding, high tides and high temperatures encourage the breeding of mosquitoes in the area and can sometimes lead to epidemic outbreaks of Ross River virus.
+Climate conditions that include heavy rainfall, flooding, high tides, and high temperatures encourage the breeding of mosquitoes in these areas and can sometimes lead to epidemic outbreaks of the Ross River virus.

 As Ross River virus is a vector-borne disease that is transmitted by mosquito bites, methods of preventing bites can help to reduce the risk of infection, such as: